ASLE Book & Paper Awards

 Eligibility Requirements:

-• Works of narrative scholarship, or works that in other ways blend scholarly criticism with creative writing, can only be submitted in one category, and indicated with the submission.
+• Works of narrative scholarship, or works that in other ways blend scholarly criticism with creative writing, can only be submitted in one category, indicated with the submission.

-• The committee on scholarly ecocriticism will consider only titles in that genre; books with a general environmental theme that do not meet that criteria will not be entered into the contest.
+• The committee on scholarly ecocriticism will consider only titles in that genre; books with a

 • Works must be in English.